CBZ-D-velop/Ansible-Role-Labocbz-Add-Docker-Swarm/README.md

 An Ansible role to configure a Docker SWARM on your hosts.

+Simplify the orchestration of your Docker Swarm cluster using this Ansible role.
+Automated processes initiate the cluster on a manager node, generate tokens for gradual expansion with managers and workers, and streamline SSL/mTLS encryption configuration.
+Whether your aim is rapid deployment or customized security settings, this Ansible role eases the process with straightforward variable specifications.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):